Seeing timeless rebels

 AIMS AND OBJECTIVES

-The aim of the study is to have a better understanding of people’s experience of ageing and their perceived image of older people.
-The study explores the development of practical recommendations informed by the lived experiences of adolescents (age 14) and older people (age 80+) to improve the visual representation of older people in Scotland.
-Furthermore, this study shares key insights about the participatory research process using physical tools.
+The aim of the study is to have a better understanding of people’s experience of ageing and challenge perceived perspectives of older people.
+The study explores the development of practical recommendations informed by the lived experiences of adolescents (age 14) and older people (age 80+) to improve the visual representation of older people in the media.
+Furthermore, this study shares key insights about the participatory research process using design tools.
 The results are a set of recommendations for organisations who values to reduce the stigma around ageing by stimulating positive perceptions and attitudes towards older people.

 The fieldwork took place from November 2018 until August 2018 and was divided in three research phases.